 Tip: Is it just me or does no one like the way they look on video?

-Important Tip: You may find it useful to sort through each video and rename them according to their position in the spelling test – do not use the actual word you are asking students to spell as the title may be visible in the Form at the end if you do not edit it in Microsoft Stream.
+Important Tip: You may find it useful to sort through each video and rename them according to their position in the spelling test – do not use the actual word you are asking students to spell as the title may be visible in the Form at the end, unless you edit it in Microsoft Stream.

 Upload video to Microsoft Stream